dessa-oss/atlas/api_docs/sources/running_stages.md

-Activates caching of all input parameters for this stage.
+Activates caching of the result of current stage and any other stages that it depends on.

 __Arguments__